Student driven social activism.

 Recent recipients of the Heart of Trinity include:

-World Crisis Award presented to UNICEF
+World Peace Award presented to The Trevor Project

-World Wide Education Award presented to Save the Children
+World Wide Education Award World Vision

 We aspire for Trinity School alumni grow into productive change makers in the world.
 The Alumni Grant Program encourages alumni to submit a non-profit service project proposal to Grade 5 students, who will review and research the application with the potential of making a monetary grant to support the alum’s good work.